CodeCakeTV/codecake.tv/episodes/episode_1.md

 The party will be held in a garden.
 Current data shows us that 1st September in the UK may bring hot weather.
 The construction of the cake must seek to mitigate the risk of any part of the cake melting in the hot weather (regardless of whether the cake is presented in the shade or in the open).

-Layla has specified she would like to transport the cake to the final party destinate on her bicycle.
+Layla has specified she would like to transport the cake to the final party destination on her bicycle.
 Layla has admitted she is a "wobbly and ineffective" cyclist.

 ### Constraints